Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

 It is important to note that we require the degree $D_1$ of each polynomial $Q_{ij}$ to be at least $s-1$.
 If $D_1< s-1$, we can not use Lemma \ref{gen-proj}.
 The advantage of this lemma lies in the fact that in the polynomial $\hat{f}$, each polynomial $\hat{Q}_{ij}$ is an $s$-ordered power-sum polynomial.
 By Claim \ref{ord-pow-sum-c-nc}, each $\hat{Q}_{ij}$ can be treated as a commutative polynomial without leading to a zero polynomial.
 This property is essential for the product sparsification lemma (see Lemma \ref{poly-proj}). \\

 When $D_1 < s-1$, we can use a small substitution automaton of size $c$, bounded by $s$, to substitute fresh n.c. double-indexed variables at each position within each $Q_{ij}$.
 Let $Z=\{z_{\ell k}\mid \ell \in [c] \text{ and } k \in [n]\}$ be the \emph{new} set of n.c. variables.
-The automaton replaces the variable $x_k$ in the $\ell$-th position of a monomial of $Q_{ij}$ with $z_{\ell k}$.
-The resulting polynomial is denoted by $\hat{Q}_{ij}$, which remains n.c. over $Z$.
-Unlike the high-degree case, in the small-degree case, the automaton can identify the \emph{boundary} between $Q_{ij}$ and $Q_{i,j+1}$, ensuring that no spurious monomials are produced, that is, $F=0$.
+The automaton replaces the variable $x_k$ in the $\ell$-th position of a monomial of $Q_{ij}$ with $z_{\ell k}$ (this is a standard set-multilinear conversion of non-commutative polynomial $Q_{ij}$).
+To avoid introducing new notation for these transformed polynomials, we refer to the resulting polynomial by $\hat{Q}_{ij}$, which remains n.c. over $Z$.
+Unlike the high-degree case, in the small-degree case, the automaton can identify the \emph{boundary} between $Q_{ij}$ and $Q_{i,j+1}$, ensuring that \emph{no spurious monomials are produced}, that is, $F=0$.

 The substitution automaton that accomplishes these substitutions and the corresponding substitution matrix for each variable $x_j$ can be found in Appendix \ref{automaton-small-degree}.
 The following proposition is true because there is a bijection between monomials of $\hat{Q}_{ij}$ and $Q_{ij}$. \begin{proposition} For $i\in[s],j\in[D_2]$, each $Q_{ij}$ in the polynomial $f\in\F\angle X$ is transformed into $\hat{Q}_{ij}$ such that $\hat{Q}_{ij}\equiv 0$ if and only if $Q_{ij}\equiv 0$. \end{proposition} It is easy to observe the following because the first index of each variable $z_{\ell k}$ indicates the position of the variable $x_k$ within each $Q_{ij}$.